csiro-robotics/WildScenes/README.md

 This official repo for WildScenes provides benchmarks for semantic segmentation in 2D and 3D in natural environments.
 Training is performed using the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) toolboxs.
 We thank and acknowledge the contributions of these toolboxes.

 ---
-### Abstract

-Recent progress in semantic scene understanding has primarily been enabled by the availability of semantically annotated bi-modal (camera and LiDAR) datasets in urban environments.
-However such annotated datasets are also needed for natural, unstructured environments to enable semantic perception for important applications including search and rescue, conservation monitoring and agricultural automation.
-Therefore we introduce WildScenes, a bi-modal dataset including densely annotated semantic annotations in both 2D (images) and 3D (lidar point clouds), alongside 6-DoF ground truth information.
-We introduce benchmarks on 2D and 3D semantic segmentation and evaluate using a variety of recent deep learning techniques, to demonstrate the challenges in semantic inference in natural environments.
-Additionally, our dataset also provides a method for accurately projecting 2D labels into 3D, and we also provide a custom split generation algorithm to produce an optimal label distribution for training neural networks on our dataset.
-Finally, for the first time, our dataset provides label distributions for all 3D points, enabling future applications such as label distribution learning.

----
 ### 📌 Updates

 #### 📦 Docker Support Added – *17 May 2025*